bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

             bmc:                      # This instruction define an attached BMC
               name: bmanagement1      # This is the hostname of the BMC
               ip4: 10.10.100.1        # This is the ipv4 of the BMC
-              mac: 08:00:27:dc:f8:f6  # This is te MAC hardware address of the BMC (for DHCP)
+              mac: 08:00:27:dc:f8:f6  # This is the MAC hardware address of the BMC (for DHCP)
               network: ice1-1         # This is the logical network this interface is connected to.
 Logical networks will be seen later.

 Then the network interfaces and their associated networks: